vbrednikov/microservices/README.md

 * installed docker and docker-machine
 * authorized gcloud
-* microservices project is selected as default in gcloud settings
+* microservices project is selected as default in gcloud settings.
+Run `gcloud init` to switch from/to other projects.

-## Workflow

-1. Initialize docker host in Google cloud to run docker on it:
+All docker commands are run through docker-machine on google cloud instance.
+That's how it can be initialized:

 ```
 project_id=$(gcloud info --format=flattened|grep config.project:|awk '{print $2}') ; \